istio/istio.io/content/en/docs/setup/platform-setup/kind/index.md

 ## Prerequisites

-- Please use latest Go version, ideally Go 1.13 or greater.
+- Please use the latest Go version, ideally Go 1.13 or greater.
 - To use kind, you will also need to [install docker](https://docs.docker.com/install/).
 - Install the latest version of [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

 ## Installation steps

-1. Create cluster with the following command:
+1. Create a cluster with the following command:

     {{< text bash >}}
     $ kind create cluster --name istio-testing